radgrad/radgrad/gitbook/beta-test-results.md

 4. Rating widget for reviews should display all five star options without scrolling.

-5. "You're the kind of student who didn't need RadGrad."
-"Yes, but I had to put in a lot of extra work to get there.
+5. In response to telling the subject that you're the kind of student who didn't need RadGrad, the subject responded, "Yes, but I had to put in a lot of extra work to get there.
 This makes it much simpler to see what you have to do."

 6. What are three good things about RadGrad?